jdereg/groovy-io/README.md

   * Improved date parsing: day of week support (long or short name), days with suffix (3rd, 25th, etc.), Java's default `.toString()` output for `Date` now parses, full time zone support, extra whitespace allowed within the date string.
   * Added ability to have custom JSON writers for interfaces (submitted by @KaiHufenbach).
  * 2.7.2
-  * When writing JSON, less memory is used to manage referenced objects.  `JsonWriter` requires a smaller memory foot print during writing.
+  * When writing JSON, less memory is used to manage referenced objects.  `GroovyJsonWriter` requires a smaller memory foot print during writing.
-  * New option available to JsonWriter that allows you to force enums to not write private variables.
+  * New option available to GroovyJsonWriter that allows you to force enums to not write private variables.
 First you can make them transient.
-However, if you do not own the code or cannot change it, you can set the `JsonWriter.getArgs().put(ENUM_PUBLIC_ONLY, true)`, and then only public fields on enums will be emitted.
+However, if you do not own the code or cannot change it, you can set the `GroovyJsonWriter.getArgs().put(ENUM_PUBLIC_ONLY, true)`, and then only public fields on enums will be emitted.
  * 2.7.1
   * `BigDecimal` and `BigInteger` are now always written as a primitive (immutable, non-referenced) value.
 This uniformizes their output.
  * 2.7.0